 The PwC Foundation is a registered charity (No 1144124), set up in October 2011 to promote social inclusion and sustainable development in the UK, in line with our purpose.

-We're supporting four strategic partner charities, which align with our new community strategy focus areas.
+We're supporting four partner charities, which align with our community engagement focus areas.
 Two of these charities have been voted for by our staff.
-They chose to support Crisis as our social mobility partner, and Hospice as our health and wellbeing partner.
+They chose to support Crisis as our social mobility partner, and Hospice UK as our health and wellbeing partner.
 The other two PwC Foundation charities are long standing partners: Beyond Food and Wellbeing of Women.

 Everyone should have a safe and secure home.
 However, traumatic experiences combined with constant pressures of low income and high rents push people into homelessness.
 Crisis helps people directly out of homelessness and campaigns for the changes needed to solve it altogether.

 Our partnership with Crisis will focus on providing vital access to technology and online coaching to people who are homeless.
 Most of us rely on digital technology every day and we often take this for granted.
 PwC believes that everyone should be able to live, learn, work and participate in the digital world.
 Crisis agrees.
 Digital inclusion is essential for people experiencing homelessness, in our increasingly online lives.

 By working together we can ensure that more people are supported on their journey out of homelessness.

 Hospice UK champions and supports over 200 UK hospices to care for 200,000 adults, children and babies with life-limiting and terminal illnesses every year, and support their families too.
 They believe that everyone should receive the best end of life care.
 PwC’s support will help Hospice UK provide expert information, advice and support when people need it most.
 Find out more on the Hospice UK website and take a look at why it’s so important to help them Open Up Hospice Care.